maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/controlling-an-object.md

 public struct ReconcileData : IReconcileData
 {
-    //PredictionRigidbody is used to synchronize rigidbody states
+    // PredictionRigidbody is used to synchronize rigidbody states
-    //and forces.
+    // and forces.
 This could be done manually but the PredictionRigidbody
-    //type makes this process considerably easier.
+    // type makes this process considerably easier.
 Velocities, kinematic state,
-    //transform properties, pending velocities and more are automatically
+    // transform properties, pending velocities and more are automatically
-    //handled with PredictionRigidbody.
+    // handled with PredictionRigidbody.
     public PredictionRigidbody PredictionRigidbody;

     public ReconcileData(PredictionRigidbody pr) : this()